-Consecration Sunday is Trinity’s annual pledge campaign.
+Consecration Sunday is the culmination of Trinity’s annual pledge campaign.
 Held each fall, the morning begins with a combined service followed by an all-parish brunch.
 During the service, parishioners give their pledge cards, which indicate their intended financial gift to the church for the upcoming year.
-The resources are pooled together, and from those combined gifts, the budget is fashioned.
+The resources are pooled together, and the budget is developed from those combined gifts.

 It's easy to donate to Trinity online.
 Make either a one-time gift or set-up a recurring donation.
 If you have questions about online giving, contact the office.